Conor McGregor Taunts While Floyd Mayweather Denies Any Fight Deal

 Conor McGregor is supposedly in Las Vegas to work out an issue with the Nevada Athletic Commission.
 McGregor had thrown a water bottle during his press conference with Nate Diaz and the NAC slapped Conor with a fine and community service.
 If McGregor fulfills this, it could mean he would be eligible to obtain the boxing license he needs to fight Floyd Mayweather.
 That is, if Floyd Mayweather wants to come out of retirement.

 Mayweather finished his boxing career with a perfect record.
 Whether or not he is dodging McGregor and the possibility of tarnishing that record remains to be seen.
-But for now, Floyd Mayweather is adamant his is retired and enjoying it.
+But for now, Floyd Mayweather is adamant that he is retired and enjoying it.

-[Featured image by Michael Reaves/Getty Images.]
+[Featured image by Michael Reaves/Getty Images]